james-11t/moviescenedetector/README.md

 • The classification model utilises the dataset it was trained on to detect whether the user's input represents a frame that is either real or AI generated

-•  If the model is not certain about the class the image belongs to (e.g. probability it belongs to the favoured class is less than 0.9), then we can assume the image the user passed does not represent a snapshot of a movie scene.
-Hence, we raise an error
+•  If the model is uncertain that the user's image represents a frame from a clip/movie scene (e.g. probability it belongs to either of the classes is less than 0.9), we raise an error

 # Future Improvements